-For this reason, in this note we want to give you useful information about how to go from Quito Airport to Quito Old Town.
+For this reason, in this note, we want to give you helpful information about how to go from Quito Airport to Quito Old Town.

-COSIBO buses connect Quito Airport with the buses terminal of Quitumbe, in the south of Quito.
-Once there, you can take the Metropolitan Transportation System Trolebús that will connect you to the city center.
+COSIBO buses connect Quito Airport with the bus terminal of Quitumbe, in the south of Quito.
+Once there, you can take the Metropolitan Transportation System Trolebús which will connect you to the city center.
 This is the cheapest option to go from the airport to the city of Quito as it costs only $ 2 USD.

-In the airport, you will find yellow taxis that can take you to any point of the city.
-You can also use Transportations Apps, such as: Cabify and Uber.
+You will find yellow taxis at the airport that can take you to any point in the city.
+You can also use Transportations Apps, such as Uber.
+However, we recommend you take a safe private transfer.
 You can request a unit to pick you up inside Mariscal Sucre International Airport.
 Traveling from the airport to Quito Old Town could cost between $ 25 – $ 35 USD.

 Aeroservicios also has door-to-door service, so they move their passengers from the airport to their homes and from their homes to the airport.